zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 The API Gateway routes REST API requests from the gateway URL `https://gateway:port/api/v2/petstore` to the service `http://localhost:8080/v2`.
 This method provides access to the service in the API Gateway through the gateway URL.

-**Note:** This method enables you to access the service through a stable URL and move the service to another machine without changing the gateway URL.
+**Note:** This method enables you to access the service through a stable URL, and move the service to another machine without changing the gateway URL.
 Accessing a service through the API Gateway also enables you to have multiple instances of the service running on different machines to achieve high-availability.

 ## Define your service and API in YAML format